NixOS/nix.dev/source/guides/best-practices.md

 The Nix language syntax supports bare URLs, so one could write `https://example.com` instead of `"https://example.com"`

-[RFC 45](https://github.com/NixOS/rfcs/pull/45) was accepted to deprecate unquoted URLs and provides a number of arguments how this feature does more harm than good.
+[RFC 45](https://github.com/NixOS/rfcs/pull/45) was accepted to deprecate unquoted URLs and provides a number of arguments for how this feature does more harm than good.

 :::{tip}
 Always quote URLs.